jean-felipe/github_repos/README.md

     Repository Saving:
         When searching for repositories through the view, the controller also saves the found repositories to the app's database.
-        This feature enables users to keep track of their favorite repositories for future reference.
+        This feature runs on background using a Sidekiq job.

 # Installation